vigneshavm/Interview-questions/NodejsV1.md

 ##  **CORS**

 - Cross-Origin Resource Sharing (CORS) is a browser security feature.
+- that controls how resources are shared between different origins (domains, protocols, or ports).
 - Node.js needs to set appropriate headers for cross-domain requests.
 - Easily managed using the `cors` npm package.